Rudd-O/rattlesnakeos-build/jenkins.md

-# Jenkins builds
+# Build RattlesnakeOS with Jenkins

-The process is admittedly more involved than the standard RattlesnakeOS stack, but once it's setup, it's fire and forget.
+The process is admittedly more involved than the standard RattlesnakeOS stack, and it's harder to setup than [a manual build](interactive.md), but once it's setup, it's fire and forget.

 The instructions require you to have a Jenkins master running on some physical machine, a sufficiently-powerful Jenkins slave to perform the builds on (perhaps the Jenkins master is powerful enough), and administrative privileges on both machines.